-Dallas Zoo Lights (November 19–January 2, 2022)
+Dallas Zoo Lights (November 17, 2023–January 2, 2024)

-Vitruvian Park Lights in Addison (late November–early January)
+Vitruvian Park Lights in Addison (November 18, 2023–early January 2024)

 The magical wonderland at Vitruvian Park is one of the favorite family destinations in North Dallas.
 Millions of sparkling LED lights decorate more than 550 trees.
-Vitruvian Lights usually begin in late November and last till early January, shining from 6 to 11 pm.
+Vitruvian Lights usually begin in late November and last until early January, shining brightly from 6 to 11 pm.
 On select nights, visitors can also attend live music concerts and performances.
 In addition, there are food trucks, visits with Santa and other holiday characters as well various kids crafts and activities.

-Grapevine Parade of Lights and Main Street Spectacular (December 2, 2021)
+Grapevine Parade of Lights and Main Street Spectacular (December 7, 2023)

-Prairie Lights at Lynn Creek Park (November 25–December 31, 2021)
+Prairie Lights at Lynn Creek Park (November 23, 2023–December 31, 2024)

 Lynn Creek Park in Grand Prairie, Texas, boasts one of the world's largest light tunnels that can be explored by car.
 The Prairie Lights display is a two-mile drive-through, featuring over 4 million lights.
 Amazing arch displays line the road creating a dazzling experience.
-Prairie Lights also hosts a Christmas Village with food, warm drinks, gifts, and a lighted walk-through forest.
+Prairie Lights also hosts a Christmas Village with food, warm drinks, gifts, and a lit-up walk-through forest.

 The greater Dallas area hosts some of the biggest and brightest Christmas light displays in theU.S. so grab a cup of hot chocolate, tune your car radio to some Christmas carols and get ready to be smitten by lights extravaganza.